nrfconnect/ncs-zigbee/docs/about.rst

 * *Zigbee Router* - Extends the range of the network.
   For this reason, the router has the radio enabled at all times.
   However, in the star topology it is not moving packets through the network.
-* *Zigbee End Device* - Receives messages from the parent device, in this case the coordinator.
+* *Zigbee End Device* - Receives messages from the parent device.

 In every Zigbee topology, each router and end device that joins the Zigbee network after its creation by the coordinator needs a parent device.
 When a device wants to join the network, it sends a beacon request to scan for available devices.